xolanintsibande/global-water-access-data-analysis/README.md

 # Tools Used

 Google Sheets

-Data Cleaning
+Used for:

-Feature Engineering
+- Data cleaning

-Statistical Analysis
+- Data validation

-Pivot Tables
+- Statistical analysis

-Data Visualization
+- Visualization

 ---